 Rajasthan CM orders officials to hand over Karauli temple priest killing case to CID’s Crime Branch

-The chief minister also condemned the BJP of giving the incident a ‘communal colour’.
+The chief minister also condemned the BJP for giving the incident a ‘communal colour’.

 Rajasthan Chief Minister Ashok Gehlot on Sunday directed officials to hand over the inquiry into the killing of a temple priest in Karauli district to the crime branch of the Criminal Investigation Department, reported PTI.